-NOTE: If you latch Option 1 Mode, you can trigger channels by simply clicking their buttons without the need for holding the Option button.
+NOTE: If you latch Option 1 Mode and latch the Channel Output Viewer, you can trigger channels by simply clicking their buttons without the need for holding the Option button.
 Great for "playing" the channels one-handed.

 Trigger Indication

 A channel's LED will flash at full brightness to indicate the receipt of a trigger, whether manually generated by the click a button, or by the receipt of a signal at the TAP/TRIG jack or at a CV input in Trigger CV Mode.